 - Take gabapentin exactly as prescribed.
-Your healthcare provider will tell you how much gabapentin to take. - Do not change your dose of gabapentin without talking to your healthcare provider. - If you take gabapentin tablets and break a tablet in half, the unused half of the tablet should be taken at your next scheduled dose.
-Half tablets not used within 28 days of breaking should be thrown away. - Take gabapentin capsules with water. - Gabapentin tablets can be taken with or without food.
-If you take an antacid containing aluminum and magnesium, such as Maalox^{®}, Mylanta^{®}, Gelusil^{®}, Gaviscon^{®}, or Di-Gel^{®}, you should wait at least 2 hours before taking your next dose of gabapentin.

-If you take too much gabapentin, call your healthcare provider or your local Poison Control Center right away at 1-800-222-1222.
+Your healthcare provider will tell you how much gabapentin to take. - Do not change your dose of gabapentin without talking to your healthcare provider. - Gabapentin can be taken with or without food. - Swallow gabapentin capsules whole with water. - If you take gabapentin tablets and break a tablet in half, the unused half of the tablet should be taken at your next scheduled dose.
+Half tablets not used within 28 days of breaking should be thrown away. - If you take an antacid containing aluminum and magnesium, such as Maalox®\, Mylanta®\, Gelusil®\, Gaviscon®\, or Di-Gel®\, you should wait at least 2 hours before taking your next dose of gabapentin. - In case of overdose, get medical help or contact a live Poison Center expert right away at 1-800-222-1222.
+Advice is also available online at poisonhelp.org.